 San Jose is the city with the most Vietnamese-Americans outside of Vietnam, over 100,000 people according to the 2010 U.S. Census.
 Given that fact, it figures that their Little Saigon food scene is so...

 “Dry noodles” are a bit of a misnomer.
-This menu description just means that the noodles aren’t served in soup, but the bowls at Grandpa’s Kitchen Dry Noodles 168 in Little Saigon are far...
+This menu description, which I’ve seen at many Asian restaurants, just means that the noodles aren’t served in soup.
+Nobody would mistake the namesake noodles at...

-Ever since Tip Top Sandwiches emerged victorious in my multi-stop 2009 Little Saigon Banh Mi Bender, I’ve been enamored with their take on the ubiquitous Vietnamese style sandwiches.
-The now 30-year-old business debuted in...
+Ever since Tip Top Sandwiches emerged victorious in my multi-stop 2009 Little Saigon Banh Mi Bender, I’ve been enamored with their Vietnamese style sandwiches.
+The now 30-year-old business debuted in Garden Grove in 1988....

 Nuoc Mia Vien Tay is a rebranded Little Saigon sugar cane juice bar that dates to 1996, when Chuyen Nguyen and wife Thuy opened in a Westminster strip mall.
 I first wrote about Nuoc...

-In the bathroom at King Noodles 68, the owners posted a surprisingly moving quote from Mahatma Gandhi on the mirror: “Live as if you were to die tomorrow.
-Love as if you were to...
+The owners at King Noodles 68 posted a surprisingly moving quote from Mahatma Gandhi on the bathroom mirror: “Live as if you were to die tomorrow.
+Love as if you were to live forever.”...

 The decision on where to eat at Garden Grove’s Mall of Fortune is no longer clear-cut.
 Starting in 1996, Brodard was the obvious choice.
 In 2015, chef Kristin Nguyen disrupted the paradigm by opening...